K2 Kazushi Nakamura x Masaori Fujii | SKIER'S TALK ROOM -Let's talk gear-

 ¥126,500

-Nakamura: The inside of the boots is warm, and I like that I can tighten or loosen them a little.
-I wear them quite loosely during practice to check the movement of the soles of my feet.
+Nakamura boots keep my feet warm, and I like that I can adjust the tightness or looseness.
+During practice, I wear them quite loosely to check the movement of the soles of my feet.

-Fujii: I always like to wear them tight.
-Boa boots fit my heel well, and I feel like they're easier to use from tip to tail.
-They didn't break even when I used them hard.
-I enjoy skiing on flat ground more than the soft boots I used to wear, and I can ski on moguls without any problems.
+Fujii: I always like to fasten them tightly.
+Boa boots have a good heel fit and I feel like they're easier to use from tip to tail.
+They didn't break even with rough use.
+They're more fun to ski on groomed slopes than the soft boots I used to wear, and I can ski moguls without any problems.

-Nakamura: I was surprised that they used the same boots even though they were used for different sports, but in that sense, they are boots that can be used for a wide range of purposes.
+Nakamura uses the same boots even though they compete in different events, but in that sense, they are boots that can be used for a wide range of purposes.

 profile